 But we are not here to talk about multi-million dollar productions.
 These are just examples of how engaging a live stream can be if done right.

-Luckily for us, live streaming technology has become way more accessible these days.
-Anyone with a smartphone and internet connection can start a live stream and distribute it through a number of different channels such as Facebook Live, Youtube, Twitch, Periscope, Vimeo, and many others.
+Luckily for us, live-streaming technology has become way more accessible these days.
+Anyone with a smartphone and internet connection can start a live stream and distribute it through several different channels such as Facebook Live, YouTube, Twitch, Periscope, Vimeo, and many others.

 Reach a wider audience